Increasing Domain Infill Asymptotics for Stochastic Differential Equations Driven by Fractional Brownian Motion: Summary, conclusion and future direction

 \section{Summary, conclusion and future direction}

 Although $SDE$s driven by fractional Brownian motion have undeniable importance in modeling continuous time with long-range dependence, hitherto the statistical literature does not seem to have recognized its full potential.
 The theory of inference, specifically, asymptotic theory of inference, seem to be far less developed compared to $SDE$s based on Wiener process.
 One reason for such negligence is probably the difficulty of statisticians in imbibing the somewhat involved theory of fractional $SDE$s compared to traditional $SDE$s.
 Indeed, note that for $SDE$s driven by Wiener process, the Girsanov formula is readily available, provided that the diffusion coefficient is known.
 However, this is not the case for fractional $SDE$s if $H$ is unknown.
 Thus, most of the methods developed for inference in traditional $SDE$s fail to be carried over to fractional $SDE$s.
 Discretization is probably the only way out in this situation, and also realistic, since in practice, the observed data will invariably be in discretized forms.
-Our increasing domain infill asymptotics theory established in this article shows that statisticians can expect accurate inference for the model parameters, as well as the Hurst parameter, both in the classical and Bayesian paradigms, provided that the time domain is sufficiently large and enough observations are collected on the time domain.
+Our increasing domain infill asymptotics theory established in this article shows that statisticians can expect accurate inference for the model parameters, as well as the Hurst parameter, both in the classical and Bayesian paradigms, provided that the time domain is sufficiently large and enough observations are collected in the time domain.
 Our simulation studies testify to this even when the time domain is not large.
 The simulation experiments also demonstrate that the Bayesian framework is preferable.
+Moreover, our classical and Bayesian applications of both fractional and standard $SDE$ to a real, close price data also brought out the superiority of our Bayesian fractional $SDE$ over the other model and methods.
 However, Theorems \ref{theorem:incons_noncompact1}, \ref{theorem:incons_noncompact2} and Remark \ref{remark:inconsistency} provide the necessary caveat against non-judgmental usage of the existing estimators of $H$.

 We are currently in the process of extending our work to systems of $SDE$s driven by fractional Brownian motion.
 In the realm of $SDE$s driven by Wiener processes, asymptotic theory based on the Girsanov formula have been investigated by these authors in a wide variety of contexts; see \ctn{Maitra14a}, \ctn{Maitra14b}, \ctn{Maitra18}, \ctn{Maitra19}, \ctn{Maitra20a}, \ctn{Maitra20b}, \ctn{Maitra20c}.
 These works deserve to be extended to $SDE$s driven by fractional Brownian motion.
 Since the Girsanov formula is ineffective for unknown $H$, our increasing domain infill asymptotics framework seems to be a very viable alternative for such extensions.